How to FLO and BLO in Crochet

 In this tutorial, I’m going to show you How to FLO and BLO in Crochet, specifically in amigurumi.

-When you first start learning how to crochet, you are taught to insert your crochet hook through both loops of a stitch.
+When you first start learning how to crochet, you’re taught to insert your hook through both loops of a stitch.
 This is known as traditional crochet.
-However, as you progress and become more skilled, you will discover that you can also choose to work into just one of the loops of any basic crochet stitch.
+However, as you progress and gain more experience, you’ll discover that you can also choose to work into just one of the loops of any basic stitch.
 By doing so, you can create different effects in your crochet work.

-This technique is called “front loop only” (FLO) or “back loop only” (BLO) crochet depending on which loop you choose to work into.
-It offers you the opportunity to add texture and dimension to your crochet projects.
+This technique is called Front Loop Only (FLO) or Back Loop Only (BLO) crochet, depending on which loop you choose to work into.
+It gives you the opportunity to add texture and dimension to your crochet projects, making your amigurumi creations even more expressive and detailed.

 Crochet Under Both Loops or Traditional Crochet

-The Photo 1 shows the start position of the hook when doing a typical/traditional crochet stitch.
-To create this stitch, the crochet hook is inserted under both loops of the stitch.
-This means that when you look at the crochet hook, you can observe both loops resting on top of it.
+The photo below shows the starting position of the hook when making a typical (traditional) crochet stitch.
+To create this stitch, insert the hook under both loops of the stitch.
+This means that when you look at the hook, you’ll see both loops resting on top of it.

 BLO and FLO stitches are two types of crochet stitches that are similar to regular crochet stitches, but with one key difference.
 We already know that in regular crochet stitches we work into both top loops of the specified stitch.
 However, when it comes to BLO (Back Loop Only) and FLO (Front Loop Only) stitches, things are a bit different.